VjRawat/Natours/README.md

 # Natours
-## Exciting tours for adventrous people:
+## Exciting tours for adventurous people:
     Made with Advance CSS and SASS

 ### Example project of udemy